G-constant-roll inflation: Introduction

 \section{Introduction}

-Today cosmic inflation has been known as an unavoidable part of the modern cosmology that is capable to remove the Hot Big Bang defects \textit{i.e.}, flatness, horizon, monopole and among other problems by considering a rapid and enormous expansion at the early time.
-Moreover, inflation is the main responsible for structure formation in large scale through generating the scalar perturbation.
-Tensor perturbations produced during the inflationary era also are traced by monitoring the polarization anisotropies of Cosmic Microwave Background (CMB) photons created by the primordial gravitational waves \cite{Guth,Linde:1981my,Albrecht:1982wi,Lyth:1998xn}.
-Based on the standard inflationary paradigm, a single scalar field, the so called \textit{inflaton}, is the sole component filling the universe during inflation that rolls down slowly from the peak of the potential at the start of inflation to the bottom at the end of inflation in the context of the slow-roll approximation.
+Today cosmic inflation has been known as an unavoidable part of modern cosmology capable to remove the Hot Big Bang defects \textit{i.e.}, flatness, horizon and monopole problems by considering a rapid and enormous expansion at the early time.
+Moreover, inflation is the main responsible for the structure formation of the universe on large scale through generating scalar perturbation.
+Tensor perturbations produced during the inflationary era also can be traced by monitoring the polarization anisotropies of Cosmic Microwave Background (CMB) photons created by the primordial gravitational waves \cite{Guth,Linde:1981my,Albrecht:1982wi,Lyth:1998xn}.
+From the slow-roll inflationary viewpoint, a single scalar field, the so-called \textit{inflaton}, is the dominant component of the universe rolling down slowly from the peak of the potential at the start of inflation to the bottom at the end of inflation.
 Then, inflaton decays to the particles at the last step of inflation through the reheating procedure \cite{Kofman2,Shtanov}.
-A large number of inflationary papers have investigated the properties of the single field models by comparing with the observational data coming from CMB anisotropies.
-Consequently, some of the single models are failed and some of them are still in a good agreement with the observations \cite{martin,staro,barrow,kallosh1}.
+A wide range of inflationary papers has investigated the properties of the single field models by comparing them with the CMB anisotropies observations.
+Consequently, some of the single models failed, while some of them are still in good agreement with the satellite releases \cite{martin,staro,barrow,kallosh1}.
 Despite the advantages of the single field models, they suffer from the lack of non-Gaussinaity in the spectrum through the uncorrelated modes \cite{Chen}.
 This can be problematic when our future observations show the non-Gaussianity in the perturbations spectrum.
 Hence, the constant-roll idea is introduced by considering a constant rate of rolling for the scalar field during the inflationary era as